Last Updated 2 weeks ago

 The Second Electric (formerly known as Best Boy Electric) is the operational backbone of the lighting department.

 They manage the crew, handle scheduling and paperwork, coordinate gear orders, oversee power distribution logistics, and act as the main liaison with production.
-While the Gaffer focuses on creative execution, the Second Electric makes sure the department actually functions.
+While the Gaffer focuses on creative execution, the Second Electric makes sure the department functions behind the scenes.

 Third Electric

-The Third Electric is a senior lighting technician who supports both the Gaffer and Second Electric.
+The Third Electric is a lighting technician who supports both the Gaffer and Second Electric.

 Daily Electric